grumpyjames/birding-almanac/features/a-200-bird-year/part-14-an-estuary-excursion.md

 only just approaching 3pm, and some top level google maps sleuthing in the week revealed a handy little birding trick; there's a ferry from Gravesend across the Thames.
-From there, it's a short train trip (or, assuming I miss the connection by the usual few minutes) a twenty minute bike ride to Rainham Marshes.
+From there, it's a short train trip (or, assuming I miss the connection by the usual few minutes) a twenty-minute cycle to Rainham Marshes.
 After a brief stop in Gravesend for what is, even for Mcdonalds, a pretty average quarter pounder, I board the ferry for Tilbury.

 It's a genuinely excellent little boat ride, even if the banks of the Thames aren't at their most picturesque at this point.
 The river is a